12-year-old accused of stabbing 13-year-old at NY middle school: police

 Three children and three adults were shot and killed, police confirmed in a press conference.
 The three adult victims were staff members.

-Nashville police reported that officers shot and killed the suspect, who was described as a 28-year-old woman from Nashville.
+Nashville police reported that officers shot and killed the suspect, 28-year-old Nashville resident Audrey Hale.

 Nexstar affiliate station WKRN contributed to this report.